 - Always check tire pressure.
-If you find that one or more of your tires are flat, pump them with air using a regular bicycle tire pump.
+If you find one or more of your tires flat, pump them with air using a regular bicycle tire pump.
 You need to patch or replace the tire’s inner tube when punctured.

 - Always inspect that all screws, attachment points, and fasteners are perfectly fitted.